 Acromegaly is a rare disease.
 It occurs when your pituitary gland makes too much growth hormone for a long time.
 That causes abnormal growth.

-Acromegaly starts in the hands and feet.
+It starts in the hands, face, and feet.
 It affects mostly middle-aged adults though it can occur at any age.

 Most people with this condition have a noncancer (benign) tumor in the pituitary gland.